 Ruining Your Dog's Life By Making One Bad Decision

 Very little research has been done until recently on the long-term effects of neutering our dogs, especially when they are immature.
 Fortunately, peer recognised research and concerns are now being raised by leading veterinary experts all across the World.
 The problem is the veterinary profession appear not to be acting on this knowledge.
-Our dogs will continue to suffer until they do understand.
+Our dogs will continue to suffer until they do.

 Dogs and Humans: Human health care and its advances can be in part credited to the fact that we use dogs in medical research.